Get £250 free excess cover with GoCompare. Get your quote here

-Much of the UK has been gripped by Storm Arwen this weekend with many households in Northern England and Scotland still left without power after lines were damaged in aggressive winds.
+As summer ends and the UK sits patiently waiting to be gripped by another winter, many of us will be hoping to avoid scenes we saw last year when Storm Arwen left households in Northern England and Scotland without power after lines were damaged in aggressive winds.

-For many of us, snow also arrived for the first time this year over the weekend and it’s worth reading this quick guide to see what you need to be aware of from an insurance perspective as winter bites.
+And although any snow shouldn't arrive for at least a couple of months at the earliest, it’s worth reading this quick guide to see what you need to be aware of from an insurance perspective before winter bites.

 1) Clear snow from your car roof before driving